Campaign to Suppress Bandits in Southwestern China: Campaign

-Southwestern China had been long plagued by bandits that had continuously existed for centuries.
-By the time the Nationalist government had lost control in the region in the face of the advancing Communist army, there were over half a million bandits active in the region.
-In Sichuan alone, there were over three hundred bands of bandits.
-In Yunnan, there were a hundred forty-eight bands of bandits.
-In Guizhou, there were five hundred forty-one bands of bandits.
-In addition large numbers of bandits were also active in Xikang.
-The number of bandits soon would more than double to more than a million, encouraged by the Nationalist government, which previously had attempted to eradicate them.
-After the Chengdu campaign concluded in December 1949, many retreating Nationalist military units joined forces with local bandits to continue their struggle against the Communists, but the alliance was a fragile one, and still allowed the Communists to defeat them separately.
+After the Chengdu campaign concluded in December 1949, retreating Nationalist military units joined forces with locals to continue fighting against the Communists.
+In 1950, there were 1.08 million anticommunist insurgents across China, with 655,000 of them in the southwest of the country.
+Following the outbreak of the Korean War, the insurgent ranks swelled as sympathetic locals, convinced that the war would become another world war, placed their stakes on the return of the KMT.

+Insurgent forces, consistently labeled "bandits" in communist sources, were heterogeneous, ranging from irregular KMT troops commanded by nationalist officers or intelligence agents to local outlaws.
+Bai Chongxi, a native of Guangxi Province, developed a "total war" strategy for the region, which was stymied by the poor quality of remaining KMT troops in the area and lacking coordination among commanders.
+The influx of KMT troops was supported by a spontaneous rebellion which rose against communist authorities in January 1950, after which it was decided that counterinsurgency activities would have to take on a harder edge.

-In February 1950, the Communists made it a top priority to eradicate the bandits.
-The Communists decided to first eradicate bandits in wealthy areas and regions adjacent to the communication/transportation lines, gradually expanding their efforts into more remote regions.
-The Communist 3rd Corps, IV Corps, V Corps, XVIII Corps and the 7th Army of the I Corps, totaling to seventeen armies, were deployed for the bandit suppression campaign.
-From March 1953 onward, the Communists first targeted large bands of bandits with each military formation responsible of pacification of its designated area.
-Due to the heavy bandit activity in Sichuan, the planned deployment of Communist troops in Tibet was postponed to eradicate bandits first.
-The 11th Army and the 12th Army, totaling six divisions of the Communist III Corps, were responsible for eradicating bandits in eastern Sichuan.
-Eight divisions from the 10th Army, 18th Army and 15th Army of the Communist southern Sichuan Military Region were tasked to eradicating bandits in southern Sichuan.
-Seven divisions of the 60th Army, 62nd Army, and 7th Army of the Western Sichuan Military Region were tasked to eradicate bandits in western Sichuan.
-The 61st Army was tasked to eradicate bandits in northern Sichuan, and the 62nd Army was tasked to eradicate bandits in Xikang.
-The 13th Army, 14th Army and units of the 15th Army of the Communist IV Corps were tasked to eradicate bandits in Yunnan.
-The 16th Army of III Corps was tasked to eradicate bandits in Guizhou.
-After ten months of fighting, large organized bands of bandits were wiped out by the end of 1950, with over nine hundred thousand bandits annihilated.
+Beginning in February 1950, the Communists launched attacks on Nationalist forces in wealthier areas adjacent to nearby communication/transportation lines, gradually expanding into more remote regions.
+The Communist 3rd Corps, IV Corps, V Corps, XVIII Corps and the 7th Army of the I Corps, totaling seventeen armies, were deployed for the campaign.
+From March 1953 onward, the Communists first targeted larger groups of Nationalist forces.
+Due to heavy Nationalist activity in Sichuan, the planned deployment of Communist troops in Tibet was postponed.
+The 11th Army and the 12th Army, totaling six divisions of the Communist III Corps, were assigned to eastern Sichuan.
+Eight divisions from the 10th, 18th, and 15th Armies of the Communist southern Sichuan Military Region were assigned to southern Sichuan.
+Seven divisions of the 60th Army, 62nd Army, and 7th Army of the Western Sichuan Military Region were assigned to western Sichuan.
+The 61st Army was assigned to northern Sichuan, and the 62nd Army was assigned to Xikang.
+The 13th Army, 14th Army, and units of the 15th Army of the Communist IV Corps were tasked to eradicate Nationalists in Yunnan.
+The 16th Army of III Corps was assigned to Guizhou.
+Command responsibility fell to Deng Xiaoping, Liu Bocheng, and He Long.